serverlessworkflow/specification/specification.md

 For more information see the [Workflow Constants](#Workflow-Constants) section.

 The `start` property defines the workflow starting information.
 For more information see the [start definition](#Start-Definition) section.
+This property is not required.
+If not defined, the workflow starting state has to be the very first state defined in the [workflow states array](#Workflow-States).

 The `specVersion` property is used to set the Serverless Workflow specification release version the workflow markup adheres to.